Certificate in Fundraising (online)

 You will need to complete two work based, case study written assignments.

 You are expected to attend every session and actively engage with your class and tutor.
 If you fail to attend and/or engage you will disrupt your own learning experience and the shared learning experience of your group.

-You are also expected to study in your own time and try to attend the facilitated study groups.
+You are also expected to study in your own time.
 On average the length of time needed to complete the Certificate in Fundraising is approximately six months, this includes assessments.
-You are expected to commit approximately 6-8 hours a week until the completion of the programme.
+You are expected to commit approximately 6-8 hours a week until the completion of the program.
 This amounts to approximately 150 hours of individual study.

 To ensure you are not placed at a disadvantage when studying for the Certificate you should have a good command of written and spoken English to complete assignments to the required standard.

-A Student Course Handbook will be made available to all students and will include all of the above plus information on assessments and reading materials.
-You will need to purchase the course textbook Sargeant, A. and Jay, E. (2014) Fundraising Management: Analysis Planning and Practice (third edition), Routledge, London - it is not included within the course fee.
+You will need to purchase the course textbook – Sargeant, A. and Jay, E. (2014) Fundraising Management: Analysis Planning and Practice (Third edition), Routledge, London.

 Course Fees include:

 - Course tutors, and learning management system.